neilg63/spreadsheet_to_json_cli/README.md

 Spreadsheets are processed via the Calamine library and CSV/TSV files by the CSV library.

+## Spreadsheet notes

+If all columns from the left are populated, then automatic column field assignment should match columns in the *A1+* format.
+If the first column is empty, then it will be skipped. the same logic applies to rows.
+The default header keys come from the first populated row unless overridden with the ```--keys``` flag.

 ## Options:
 - ```path``` Local path on the file system to the source spreadsheet
 - ```--sheet, -s``` case-insensitive sheet name ignoring spaces and punctuation